Sign up now for a

 The last rays of the setting sun dimly lit his candy shop as Shunsuke placed a candle on a small table.
 Shadows flickered on the paneled walls as the flame danced to regain its balance on the wick.
 Sliding his bare feet into his wooden sandals, he began the process of closing his shop for the day.
 Going to the shallow wooden box of shrimp crackers, he took a sniff to smell the sea.
 Next, he went to the can of sugar coated peanuts, pinched a few of them, and popped them into his mouth.
 Rolling the nuts in his mouth, he munched as he approached the jar full of striped candy canes attached to white strings.
 He paused before deciding to forego another sugary snack, and stepped out into the last wisps of gray clouds framing the halo of the retired sun.
 His wooden sandals click clacked on the large flat stone just outside the entrance as he took in the cloth hanging over the doors proclaiming his business.
 Stepping inside, he slid closed the shutters.

 Shunsuke went to his small worn table next to the cash box darkened with age to check his records for the day.
 He counted the coins and ticked off his sales one by one.
 A good day.
-He closed the book and looked once again at his shop.
-He was the fourth to own it and, perhaps, the last, for his plans had gone awry.
+The accounting done, he looked once again at his shop.
+He was the fourth, and perhaps, the last to own it, for his plans had gone awry.

+The gong at the village temple sounded the end of the day.
 Time for a simple dinner, and then, a bath.
-Just as he rose to go into the adjoining room, a knock rattled a shutter.
+Just as he rose to go into the adjoining room a knock rattled a shutter.

 Shouting, “The shop is closed”, he turned away.